 Each time I watch the credits after “Mad World” plays over the aftermath of the jet engine, I’m moved in a way that probably isn’t adverse to what Donnie’s friends and family are feeling in their last appearances.
 All jolted awake by something in the middle of the night, they feel what is perhaps remorse, thankfulness or something different.
-They don’t know exactly why, they just know they feel it and that it’s strong enough to make them cry.
+They don’t know exactly why they just know they feel it and that it’s strong enough to make them cry.
 They’re totally alone.
 They experience it singularly.
 All these people sharing a specific emotion but separately, for the rules don’t allow them to know.
 When I hear people talk of not understanding Donnie Darko but still loving it, that’s all I can compare it to.
 To be moved by something you don’t fully comprehend might be one of the most instinctual things a person can experience.
-At the epicentre of our being there is an ability to be touched, and by the end of the October calendar page, we see one of the most down to earth examples of emotion transcending everything else there is.
+At the epicenter of our being there is an ability to be touched, and by the end of the October calendar page, we see one of the most down to earth examples of emotion transcending everything else there is.

-Great superhero stories are usually comprised of three things: a normal person given unimaginable gifts, an obstacle that threatens the ones they love, and a great sacrifice.
+Great superhero stories are usually comprised of three things: a normal person gave unimaginable gifts, an obstacle that threatens the ones they love, and a great sacrifice.
 In my eyes, Donnie is one of cinema’s most underrated heroes.
 And it’s not because he did everything right or was in the traditional sense heroic, it’s because he was the opposite of what we’ve come to expect from a “chosen one”.

 “Did you know him?”